James Colwell: Early life and education

 Colwell was born in Gloucester, England, the seventh son of Richard Colwell.
 He was trained as a teacher at the Wesley Day School in Gloucester and the Westminster Training College before migrating to Sydney in 1884.

 Career

-On his arrival he became an assistant master at Newington College.
+On his arrival in Sydney, he became an assistant master at Newington College.
 A year later he entered the Methodist ministry of New South Wales.
 He married Grace Kelynack, the daughter of William Kelynack.
 After forty years of service, he retired as supernumerary minister to Rose Bay in 1925.
 He was a member of the college council at Newington College and at Annesley in Bowral.

-As an historian he was the author of The History of Methodism in New South Wales, A Century in the Pacific and he edited and was part author of The Story of Australia.
+As an historian he was the author of The History of Methodism in New South Wales, A Century in the Pacific and edited and was part author of The Story of Australia.
 Colwell was a frequent contributor to The Sydney Morning Herald.